65 Math

 This book is an introduction to combinatorial mathematics, also known as combinatorics.
 The book focuses especially, but not exclusively, on the part of combinatorics that mathematicians refer to as “counting.”
 The book consists almost entirely of problems.
 From time to time there is a discussion that pulls together some of the things you have learned or introduces a new idea for you to work with.
 Many of the problems are designed to build up your intuition for how combinatorial mathematics works.

-Community Calculus (CC BY-NC-SA) by David Guichard
+Community Calculus by David Guichard (CC BY-NC-SA).

 This series of texts includes Single variable calculus, early transcendentals; Multivariable calculus, early trancendentals; Single variable calculus, late transcendentals; and Multivariable calculus, late transcendentals.

-A Computational Introduction to Number Theory and Algebra (CC BY-NC-ND) by Victor Shoup
+A Computational Introduction to Number Theory and Algebra by Victor Shoup (CC BY-NC-ND).

 This books does not presuppose any previous background in number theory or algebra, but it quickly moves into material beyond the usual courses in math departments because of the emphasis on algorithms and computation.
 The chapter titles give an idea of the unusual flavor of this book, which has a number of topics that would be suitable for a senior level “advanced topics” course following a more traditional algebra or number theory course.
 The author writes that the book could “be used as a textbook in a graduate or upper-division undergraduate course on (computational) number theory and algebra, perhaps geared towards computer science students.”

-Cree Dictionary of Mathematical Terms with Visual Examples (CC BY) by Arzu Sardarli and Ida Swan
+Cree Dictionary of Mathematical Terms with Visual Examples by Arzu Sardarli and Ida Swan (CC BY).

 The Cree Dictionary of Mathematical Terms with Visual Examples provides Cree equivalents of 176 mathematics terms and their definitions in English.
 The visual examples mainly contain Indigenous elements.
 The Dictionary was reviewed by Elders, Indigenous Knowledge Keepers and Cree-speaking educators.

-Discrete Mathematics: An Open Introduction (CC BY-SA) by Oscar Levin
+Discrete Mathematics: An Open Introduction by Oscar Levin (CC BY-SA).

 This textbook is appropriate for a first or second year undergraduate course for math and computer science majors.
 The book is especially well-suited for courses that incorporate inquiry-based learning

-Elemental Differential Equations (CC BY-NC-SA) by William F. Trench
+Elemental Differential Equations by William F. Trench (CC BY-NC-SA).

 This book, from the University of South Florida, is written for students in science, engineering, and mathematics who have completed calculus through partial differentiation.